arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

   geom_histogram(<span style = "color: rgb(var(--color-text)); font-weight: bold;">mapping = aes(</span>x = pan_day<span style = "color: rgb(var(--color-text)); font-weight: bold;">)</span>)
 </pre>
 </td></tr>
 <tr style="padding: 3em; border: 1px solid rgb(var(--color-text));"><td>6) Inside the parentheses of "aes" we specify the x-axis by including "x = variable".
+In this case, we write "x = pan_day".
 We only have to specify the <b>x axis</b>, because a histogram assumes that you're counting rows of data and will map that to the y axis.

 </td>
 <td><pre style = "color: rgba(var(--color-text), 0.5); margin:1em; font-size:0.8em;">
 ggplot(data = covid_testing) +